PaNOSC-ViNYL/ase/doc/glossary.rst

   API
     Application Programming Interface.
 Automatically generated
-    documentation from :term:`docstrings` in the source code using Epydoc_.
+    documentation from :term:`docstring`\ s in the source code using Epydoc_.
     See :epydoc:`here <ase>`.

   ASE